Adobe Flash: This plugin is vulnerable and should be updated.

 - The next generation Java plug-in for Mozilla browsers.

-Please update to Firefox 22 Update Firefox to the latest version then to Flash 11.2
+Please update to Firefox 22 Update Firefox to the latest release then to Flash 11.2

 Should I take that as a guarantee to address my main concern and just run with it--or did someone respond without reading a word that I wrote?
 Is that common here?
 I've seen before where aggressive "upgrade" responses take precidence over any other concern which is funny and concerning at the same time for the obvious reasons.